 These are painless treatments that are performed every two weeks until the eyebrows reach the optimal position.
 A non-surgical browlift can also be helpful for those patients who have one eyebrow higher than the other.
 In this case, we treat the lower situated eyebrow until it becomes more symmetrical with the other side.

 A non-surgical browlift can also help patients who have had an unfortunate drop of their eyebrow, due to an unsuccessful Botox treatment with another doctor.
 For these patients, I often recommend Refirme ST treatments, which can help lift the eyebrow and correct the drooping of the upper eyelid.
 Refirme ST can be repeated until the unwanted effect wears off.

 Board Certified Dermatologist,

 Can Botox be used to lift the eyebrow?

 Yes.
-Botox can be injected into the outer end of the eyebrows and provide a more open look to the eye.
+Botox can be injected into the outer end of the eyebrows to provide a more open look to the eye.
 However, the Botox treatment only lifts the outside 1/3 of the eyebrow.
-On the other hand Refirme can lift the entire brow by tightening the forehead above.
+On the other hand Refirme ST works to lift the entire brow by tightening the forehead above.
 One can always provide a little extra lift by using Botox to the lateral brow area.
 Keep in mind that Botox has to be repeated every 3-5 months to be of use.

 I heard that some doctors use filler to provide an eyebrow lift, is this a good option?